LeMikaelF/mysql-brainfuck/README.md

 # MySQL Brainfuck interpreter

-This is an interpreter for the esolang [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) that runs in a single MySQL query.
+This is an interpreter for the esolang [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) that runs in a single MySQL query (see [interpreter.sql](interpreter.sql)).
 Since Brainfuck is turing-complete, this is part of an ongoing effort to rewrite MySQL in MySQL (just kidding).

-It supports all of Brainfuck's operators (even nested loops!), the only limitation is that it doesn't do interactive stuff (you give it all the input at the beginning, no interaction is possible during execution).
+It supports all of Brainfuck's operators, it even correctly executes nested loops.
+The only limitation is that it doesn't do interactive stuff (you give it all the input at the beginning, no interaction is possible during execution).

 There is a small test harness with the following toy programs (sources for these programs are in the test file):